The Quran and Judeo-Christian Pseudepigrapha (Part 5, Finale): The Crucifixion and Trinity

 There is a contested Islamic tradition that teaches that Muhammad, like pre-Islamic Arab people, was illiterate.
 Muslims persuaded by that tradition may attempt to avoid the force of the argument above by saying the Quran is confirmed as God’s revelation to the unlettered Muhammed because there was no way an illiterate man could have known those ancient tales.
 However, such an attempt does not work.
 First, one does not need to be illiterate, assuming that Muhammad was indeed illiterate, to appropriate well-known stories.
 You only need knowledge of the stories.
 Second, and more serious, while Muhammed may claim ignorance of the ancient tales, Allah cannot because he is all-knowing.
 So, the revelations in the Quran given by an all-knowing deity should have acknowledged the correct claims of Muhammed’s critics.
 In denying the critics’ claims, one (or both) Allah and Muhammed lied.

-So, if we accept the divine origin theory of the Quran, we must hasten to add that, at least in many instances, it was a waste of divine energy, a reinventing of the wheel, since some of the revelations were knowable by natural means and were known by many people.
+So, suppose we accept the divine origin theory of the Quran.
+In that case, we must hasten to add that, at least in many instances, it was a waste of divine energy, a reinventing of the wheel since some of the revelations were knowable by natural means and were known by many people.
 If we further add the observation that these extra-biblical stories were fictions – or, in any case, not Scriptural as we already noted – in their originating sources, the divine origin theory becomes severely undermined.

 Work Cited